-A gentle sounding English folk-singer, Nick Drake hardly caused a ripple during his short life-time; he was too shy to play live, and barely sold a record.
+A gentle-sounding English folk-artist, Nick Drake hardly made a ripple during his short lifetime.
+He was too shy to play live and barely sold a record.
 Posthumously, his small catalogue has earned plenty of attention; his delicate and measured approach produced some of the most timeless music of his generation.
 A talented guitarist with a gentle voice that’s perfect for his material, it’s difficult to dislike Drake’s sensitive approach.
 While he can become monotonous if you’re not in the mood for his elegant ramblings, it takes a cynical mind to completely dismiss his unassuming talent.

 All three of his albums are different in character; debut Five Leaves Left is autumnal folk with strings, Bryter Layter has more dynamic arrangements with Drake using a rhythm section, while Pink Moon is rawer with Drake alone with an acoustic guitar.
 Throughout his short career, Drake was remarkably consistent; I count one substandard song on his three studio albums, the generic ‘Know’ from Pink Moon.
-Because of this consistency, choosing a favourite Nick Drake album can be a difficult process, and it probably comes down to which album’s sound you prefer.
-I prefer Bryter Layter, but that’s probably because it was my first Nick Drake album – if you like him, you’ll probably want to hear all three of his studio albums.
 There are also some albums of out-takes, but they’re not as essential as his studio recordings.

 Nick Drake Album Reviews